 If you have Original Medicare and are age 65 or older, you qualify for Medicare Supplement Insurance in Indiana.

 In addition, the Indiana legislature passed S.B.
 392 in 2019.
 This extends Medigap coverage to Medicare beneficiaries who qualify due to a disability.
 The change took effect in July of 2020.
 If you are under age 65 and have Medicare, you can now sign up for an Indiana Medigap plan, with the same guaranteed issue right through your first six months of having Medicare Part B. This means you cannot be denied a Medigap policy.
-However, insurers may charge you significantly more for this coverage.
+However, insurers may charge you significantly more for this coverage, depending on your medical history.

 Medigap coverage varies according to which plan you choose, although all plans cover at least the Medicare Part A coinsurance and give you an extra 365 lifetime reserve days for inpatient hospital care.
 The following table explains what each Supplement plan covers: